 One of the individual items Pausanias mentions is a statue of Hermes (the youthful messenger god) carrying the infant Dionysos (the god of wine and more) by Praxiteles, the most famous 4th century BC Athenian sculptor.
 Pausanias does not say much about the Hermes of Praxiteles, but mentions it being placed in the Temple of Hera.
 It is in the ruins of that very temple that German archaeologist discovered a well-preserved, but broken, marble statue of high quality in 1874.
 It has been controversial ever since.

-If we were to posit that this is not by Praxiteles, a sculptor known for the extremes of sensitivity and sensuality his work could achieve, we would therefore have to posit a similar genius of equal greatness in the Hellenistic or Roman era instead.
+If we were to suggest that this is not by Praxiteles, a sculptor known for the extremes of sensitivity and sensuality his work could achieve, we would therefore have to suggest a similar genius of equal greatness in the Hellenistic or Roman era instead.
 At the end of the day, it does not matter.
-The Hermes of Praxiteles at Olympia, whatever its true identity, is the finest of all ancient sculptures, an object of unique beauty and strength and, whoever made it, a masterpiece.
+The Hermes of Praxiteles at Olympia, whatever its true identity, is one of the very finest of all ancient sculptures, an object of unique beauty and strength and, whoever made it, a masterpiece.

 Leave a Reply